-- Add the stock-cooking liquid-miso mixture and the soy-mirin mixture and simmer for 2-4 mins until some of it’s reduced.
-Then season to taste.
+- Add the following and simmer for 2-4 mins until some of it’s reduced, and then season to taste:

 - Finally, add the noodles and green parts of the spring onions.
 Tear the nori into strips and add.
 Mix in and wait until they wilt (almost like spinach does).

 - Sprinkle with sesame seeds and serve.